Here, There and Everywhere: Musical structure

-The harmonic fascination with the bridge segment beginning "I want her everywhere" is that at that point the key centre does go "everywhere".
-It shifts via an F7 chord (a ♭VII in the old G key and a V7 in the new B♭ key) to a I–vi–ii (B♭–Gm–Cm) chord progression in B♭ major.
-It then shifts again via a D7 chord (a III7 in the old B♭ key and a V7 in the new Gm key) to G minor where we go through a i–iv (Gm–Cm chord) progression.
-Finally the pivot of D7 takes us back to the G major tonic and reinforcing G melody note of "Everywhere".
+During the bridge segment beginning "I want her everywhere", the key centre shifts via an F7 chord (a ♭VII in the old G key and a V7 in the new B♭ key) to a I–vi–ii (B♭–Gm–Cm) chord progression in B♭ major.
+It then shifts again via a D7 chord (a III7 in the old B♭ key and a V7 in the new Gm key) to G minor where there is a i–iv (Gm–Cm chord) progression.
+Finally, the pivot of D7 takes the scale back to the G major tonic and reinforcing G melody note of "Everywhere".

 Rolling Stone has noted: "The tune's chord sequence bears Brian Wilson's influence, ambling through three related keys without ever fully settling into one, and the modulations – particularly the one on the line 'changing my life with a wave of her hand' – deftly underscore the lyrics, inspired by McCartney's girlfriend, actress Jane Asher."